rmichon/drivingSimulator/README.md

 # Content

-- ./build: build the different elements except for udp2osc
+- ./build: build the different elements

-- ./clean: removes the compiled objects except for udp2osc
+- ./clean: removes the compiled objects

 - ./run: launch the sound engine

-- ./chuck: the chuck codes
+- ./stop: stop the sound engine

 - ./faust: the faust codes

 - ./udp2osc: a very simple program that retrieves the UDP messages from the car simulator, format them into OSC messages and send them on a defined port.
-Type "make" in this folder to build the program.

-# TODO

-- build and clean should be replaced by a makefile but it's fine for now...